jlapin1/Roulette/README.md

 Useful functions and classes for running the master program

+2. roulette.conf

+Configuration script for simulation options.

-2. polya.xyz
+3. polya.xyz

 Coordinates of a poly alanine protein segment.
 Used as input for the specification of the spin system.

-3. RNG.inp
+4. RNG.inp

 Input script for parameter search ranges for every parameter in the pulse sequence to be optimized.
 See (Lapin, JMR 106641, 2020) for details.

-4. sym.inp
+5. sym.inp

 Input script for symmetry restraints used in the paramter search.
 See (Lapin, JMR 106641, 2020) for details.

-5. roulette.py
+6. roulette.py

 GPU version of the master program for running the MCSA search.
 Uses python's cupy library to run matrix multiplications on GPU.

-6. plotroulette.py
+7. plotroulette.py

 GPU version of the plotting program.
 Runs using output pulse sequences of roulette.py.
 Uses python's cupy library.

-7. roulettenp.py
+8. roulettenp.py

 CPU version of the master program.
 Cannot be used for de novo search due to practical speed limitations.

-8. plotnp.py
+9. plotnp.py

 CPU version of the plotting program.
 Can run on output from either GPU or CPU version of the master program.

+10. createps.py

+Python script to turn optimized sequences into TopSpin input for NMR spectrometer.